corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ## Transactions on Corda

 You can't edit the Corda ledger—the only way to change it is to add new transactions to it.
-A transactions update the [ledger](key-concepts-ledger.md) by consuming existing [input states](key-concepts-states.md) and outputting new states.
+A transaction updates the [ledger](key-concepts-ledger.md) by consuming existing [input states](key-concepts-states.md) and outputting new states.
 The states the transaction consumes are marked "historic".

 Every [state](key-concepts-states.md) is *immutable*—it can't be changed.
 This is called an *UTXO* (unspent transaction output) model.